 “It’s the most wonderful time of the year,” to sell?

-If you’ve been contemplating whether you should sell your home now or wait until the holidays wind down, we made a list of everything that you should take into consideration.
+Despite homes being covered in snow and icy roads galore, winter is a great time to sell your home!
+Or is it?
+Just like with any season, there are pros and cons to selling your home.
+If you’ve been contemplating whether you should list your home now or wait until the snow melts away, we made a list of everything you should take into consideration.

 Most people will wait until spring to list their home.
 This means the housing inventory is much lower in the winter, leaving less competition for sellers.

 As Dave Ramsey says, “the internet has no seasons.”
-Since most people are busy preparing for the holidays in the winter, making sure your home has a good online presence is important.
+Since most people would rather be cozied up on the couch in the winter, making sure your home has a good online presence is very important.
 Most buyers will start their search online before in person.
 In fact, 93% of people use the internet in their home search, according to NAR.